-In its submission of 13 December 2018,114 CSBP also proposed that the form of measures to be applied to the dumped goods should be the combination duty method.
-CSBP stated that this form of measures is less susceptible to exporters reducing export prices to absorb the IDD payable.
+In its submission dated 13 December 2018, CSBP also proposed that the form of measures to be applied to the dumped goods should be the combination duty method.
+179 CSBP stated that this form of measures is less susceptible to exporters reducing export prices to absorb the IDD payable.
+In its submission dated 18 March 2019, CSBP reiterated that it considers the combination method the most effective form of measures in addressing the injurious effects of dumping, particularly in a market affected by price volatility, and that "it is possible that exporters may seek to circumvent the imposed measures".
+180